Ways to Give

 The Farm for FFA program connects production agriculture, one of the most important aspects of the Agriculture industry, to the FFA and Agricultural Education.
 The farms and ranches that make up the Farm for FFA program provide guidance, influence, and leadership, in addition to financial support.

 A pledge to become a Farm for FFA means that for the next three years a farm or ranch commits to contribute $2,000 each year.

-The Oregon FFA Foundation partners with corporate businesses who give each year to further educational avenues for FFA members.
-Sponsorship of the Oregon FFA provides corporate supporters the unique opportunity to develop brand affinity, recruit future employees, support a cause and help ensure the future of the agricultural industry.
+The Oregon FFA Foundation partners with businesses who give annually to further educational opportunities for FFA members.
+Sponsorship of Oregon FFA provides corporate supporters the unique opportunity to develop brand affinity, recruit future employees, support a cause and help ensure the future of the agricultural industry.

 Legacy gifts are important to us, please consider us in your estate plans.
 If you have already provided for us, please let us know!
 We’d like to welcome you into our Legacy Society.

 Are you 70.5 or older?
 Do you have a traditional IRA?